franchsli/whatsapp_clone_django/README.md

 # Whatsapp clone

 TODO:
-    -**DO IT NOW** Check if the HTMX to update the contact still working and do the same for contacts.
-    Also, separate the HTML into files again.
     - **IMPORTANT** IMPLEMENT THIS:
     Users should be able to CRUD contacts
     - **ADD THE LAST MESSAGE LOGIC**